YehonathanBarda/dropletscript/README.md

     ```sh
     python dropplet_run.py
     ```
+3. The intermediate results will be displayed.
+Make sure that drop and surface are detected correctly.
+4. Prass q continue to the next image.
-3. The results will be stored in `results.log`.
+5. The results will be stored in `results.log`.

 ## Image Requirements